- CAEN Access is validated periodically for continued eligibility.

 Retaining Your CAEN Access

-If you receive an expiration warning message, and you believe an error has been made or you are still eligible, you must submit an application for access via the CAEN Access Validation request form (requires login with your U-M Google account).
+If you receive an expiration warning message, and you believe an error has been made or you are otherwise still eligible, you must submit a request for continued access via the CAEN Access Validation request form (requires login with your U-M Google account).
 All requests are evaluated on a case-by-case basis.

 Information outlining who is eligible is available on the CAEN Access & Eligibility page.